EA31337/EA31337-indicators-common/PriceRange/README.md

 it should be used in combination with other indicators and analysis techniques to validate signals and make well-informed trading decisions.

+## Price Channel

+The Price Channel indicator is a technical analysis tool used to identify the upper and lower boundaries within which a price is expected to fluctuate.
+It consists of two parallel lines that encompass the price action, forming a channel.

+Here are the key points about the Price Channel indicator:

+- Calculation: The Price Channel is typically calculated by plotting a moving average of the high and low prices over a specific period.
+The upper channel line is derived by adding a multiple of the average true range (ATR) to the moving average, while the lower channel line is obtained by subtracting the same multiple of the ATR from the moving average.

+- Interpretation: The upper channel line represents the resistance level, indicating the potential upper limit of price movement.
+The lower channel line represents the support level, indicating the potential lower limit of price movement.
+As the price moves within the channel, it is expected to encounter support or resistance at these levels.

+- Breakouts: Breakouts from the Price Channel can be significant trading signals.
+When the price breaks above the upper channel line, it may signal a bullish breakout and the potential for further upward movement.
+Conversely, when the price breaks below the lower channel line, it may indicate a bearish breakout and the potential for further downward movement.

+- Volatility: The width of the Price Channel indicates the volatility of the market.
+Narrow channels suggest low volatility and consolidation, while wider channels suggest higher volatility and potential trending conditions.

+Traders use the Price Channel indicator to identify potential support and resistance levels, assess the range of price movement, and spot potential breakout opportunities.
+It can be applied to various time frames and financial instruments.

 ## SAR

 The Parabolic SAR (Stop and Reverse) indicator is a technical analysis tool